microsoft/TypeScript/CONTRIBUTING.md

 hereby LKG               # Replace the last known good with the built one.
                          # Bootstrapping step to be executed when the built compiler reaches a stable state.
-hereby tests             # Build the test infrastructure using the built compiler. hereby runtests          # Run tests using the built compiler and test infrastructure.
+hereby tests             # Build the test infrastructure using the built compiler. hereby run tests          # Run tests using the built compiler and test infrastructure.
                          # You can override the specific suite runner used or specify a test for this command.
                          # Use --tests=<testPath> for a specific test and/or --runner=<runnerName> for a specific suite.
-                         # Valid runners include conformance, compiler, fourslash, and project
+                         # Valid runners include conformance, compiler, four slashes, and project
-hereby runtests-parallel # Like runtests, but split across multiple threads.
-Uses a number of threads equal to the system
+hereby run tests-parallel # Like run tests, but split across multiple threads.
+Uses some threads equal to the system
                          # core count by default.
 Use --workers=<number> to adjust this.
-hereby baseline-accept   # This replaces the baseline test results with the results obtained from hereby runtests. hereby lint              # Runs eslint on the TypeScript source. hereby help              # List the above commands.
+hereby baseline-accept   # This replaces the baseline test results with the results obtained from hereby run tests. hereby lint              # Runs eslint on the TypeScript source. hereby help              # List the above commands.
 ```